-- (b) if, in those cases where only BOD and COD data are available, when the ratio of BOD5/COD is \geq 0.5; or - (c) if other convincing scientific evidence is available to demonstrate that the substance can be degraded (biotically and/or abiotically) in the aquatic environment to a level >70% within a 28 day period.
+- (b) if, in those cases where only BOD and COD data are available, when the ratio of BOD5/COD is $\ge 0.5$ ; or - (c) if other convincing scientific evidence is available to demonstrate that the substance can be degraded (biotically and/or abiotically) in the aquatic environment to a level >70% within a 28 day period.

-4.1.2.11 Inorganic compounds and metals
+4.1.2.12 (old 4.1.2.11) Inorganic compounds and metals

-- 4.1.2.11.1 For inorganic compounds and metals, the concept of degradability as applied to organic compounds has limited or no meaning.
+4.1.2.12.1 (old 4.1.2.11.1) For inorganic compounds and metals, the concept of degradability as applied to organic compounds has limited or no meaning.
 Rather the substance may be transformed by normal environmental processes to either increase or decrease the bioavailability of the toxic species.
 Equally the use of bioaccumulation data should be treated with care.
-Specific guidance will be provided on how these data for such materials may be used in meeting the requirements of the classification criteria. - 4.1.2.11.2 Poorly soluble inorganic compounds and metals may be acutely or chronically toxic in the aquatic environment depending on the intrinsic toxicity of the bioavailable inorganic species and the rate and amount of this species which may enter solution.
+Specific guidance will be provided on how these data for such materials may be used in meeting the requirements of the classification criteria.

+4.1.2.12.2 (old 4.1.2.11.2) Poorly soluble inorganic compounds and metals may be acutely or chronically toxic in the aquatic environment depending on the intrinsic toxicity of the bioavailable inorganic species and the rate and amount of this species which may enter solution.
 A protocol for testing these poorly soluble materials is included in Annex 10.
 This protocol is undergoing validation testing under the auspices of the OECD.